Salman-TCM/youtube-adblocker/README.md

 - Monitor AI effectiveness in the Performance tab

 #### Custom Rules
-1. Go to Advanced tab
+1. Go to the Advanced tab
 2. Enter CSS selectors or URL patterns
 3. Click "Add Rule" to apply